wyvrtn/osu-sharp/README.md

 # Getting Started

 The methods for accessing the API can be found in the `OsuApiClient` class.
 When creating an instance, you will need to specify the client ID and client secret, as found in your [osu! settings](https://osu.ppy.sh/home/account/edit#oauth).
 Authorization using an OAuth flow or user credentials is not supported *yet*, but is planned for the future.

-## Example

 Below, you can find a simple example on how to authenticate using client credentials and request info about a beatmapset.
 ```cs